QuickBooks Blog

 • Sexual harassment: Sexual harassment laws are federally protected by Title VII of the Civil Rights Act of 1964, which makes it illegal for employers to allow sexual harassment in the workplace.
 So, if your company is aware of any sexual harassment, you are legally accountable to put an end to it.

-• Overtime: Under the Fair Labor Standards Act (FLSA), you must pay overtime to all nonexempt employees who work over 40 hours in a workweek.
-Overtime must be at least one and a half times their regular pay.
+• Overtime: Under the FLSA, nonexempt employees who work more than 40 hours in a workweek must receive overtime pay at no less than one-and-a-half times their regular rate.

 Pay your team and manage benefits with the #1 payroll service provider.